Judgement and Decision Making

 Dual Process Theories in the Social Mind, Jeffrey Sherman, Bertram Gawronski, and Yaacov Trope eds., 2014

-Downloading of marterials constitutes an agreement that the materials are for personal use only.
+Downloading of materials constitutes an agreement that the materials are for personal or educational use only.